How Hard Is It for Message-Passing GNNs to Simulate One Weisfeiler-Lehman Color-Refinement Step?: CONGEST, Our Rooted Port-Aware MPGNN, and Proof of Theorem

 It is important to note that the conclusions for the \alg{Downcast} and \alg{Upcast} algorithms above are derived under the standard CONGEST model, where each edge can transmit only $O(1)$ messages of size $\Theta(\log n)$ bits per communication round.
-If we relax this restriction to allow the transmission of $w$ messages of size $\Theta(\log n)$ bits per round, the round complexities of the two algorithms reduce to $O\left(\func{depth}(T) + \dfrac{M}{w}\right)$ by grouping messages together.
+If the total amount of information to be broadcast or collected is $B$ bits, and we relax the per-edge restriction to allow the transmission of $w$ messages of $p$ bits each per round, then the round complexities of both algorithms reduce to $O\left(\func{depth}(T) + \frac{B}{wp}\right)$ by grouping messages together.